ComputationalBiomedicineGroup/NovumRNA/README.md

 curl -s https://get.nextflow.io | bash
 curl -s https://get.singularity.io | bash
 ```
-Or, if you have conda available, consider creating a dedicated Conda environment and install it there:
+Or, if you have conda available, consider creating a dedicated conda environment and install it there:

 ```
 conda create -n novumRNA